giapdangle/SensorDefinitionAPI/README.md

 icon courtesy of http://www.visualpharm.com

-This APi is release under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](http://creativecommons.org/licenses/by/4.0/)
+This API is release under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](http://creativecommons.org/licenses/by/4.0/)